Traditional Uzbek Clothes

 Headdress is one of the main elements in the traditional Uzbek clothing.
 The national headwear in many countries of Central Asia, including Uzbekistan is a tubeteika (skull-cap).
 Tubeteika is derived from the Turkic word “tubé”, which means “top, peak”.
 Tubeteika is worn by everybody: men, women, and children.
 Only elder women do not wear tubeteikas.

 Today it is uncommon to meet a man in the tubeteika in large cities, mainly it is an important element of holiday garments at family parties and religious celebrations.
 The common form of the Uzbek tubeteika is tetrahedral and slightly conical.
 Traditional men’s tubeteika is black and embroidered with a inwrought white pattern in a form of four “paprikas” and 16 miniature arches.
-An everyday tubeteika, “kalampir”, is one of the simplest and widely used cap, it’s importance must not be underestimated.
+An everyday tubeteika, “kalampir”, is one of the simplest and widely used cap, its importance must not be underestimated.
 This tubeteika is an essential attribute for some events even in the environment of a country-wide influence of the European culture.
 There are smart tubeteikas enriched with bright and colorful embroideries and patterns for special festival occasions.
+Each region of Uzbekistan has its own national headdress 'tyubeteyka' (in Rus) in height and pattern.
+Despite the wide range of variety it is considered that there are only six main schools of tyubeteyka embroidery in Uzbekistan: Ferghana, Tashkent, Kashkadarya-Surkhandarya, Samarkand, Bukhara and Khorezm-Karakalpak.
+For special, festive cases there are smart tyubeteykas that are rich in bright and gold embroidery and patterns.